Biden’s wins for public education

 August 2022

 After many months of educator engagement and advocacy urging the Biden administration to do everything possible to address the educator shortage, the White House announced an effort to address the educator shortage through Registered Apprenticeship Programs.
 This plan increases pathways for those who would like to enter the teaching profession, commits to technical assistance opportunities through the Department of Labor, and elevates education to a priority labor sector.
-This plan also calls for states to ensure teachers are paid a livable and competitive wage, and identifies avenues by which they can do this.
+The plan also calls for states to ensure teachers are paid a livable and competitive wage, and identifies avenues by which they can do this.

 August 2022

-Inflation Reduction Act
+Inflation Reduction Act is a boost for working families

-On August 16, 2022, President Biden signed the Inflation Reduction Act into law.
+On Aug.
+16, President Biden signed the Inflation Reduction Act into law.
 Its passage is a victory for America’s working families.
 No matter our race or place, everyone deserves access to affordable healthcare, clean air and water, and fairer taxes.

 July 2022